torisutansan02/torisutansan/blog/secondpost.md

 date: 'December 12, 2023'
 ---

-I am making a second blog post.
-Currently, I am in Northern California.
-Spending the Christmas season with my brother.

-A couple of things I am going to do here:
+This is my second blog post I am posting to my website.
+I am currently in Northern California, in El Dorado Hills.
+I am spending the Christmas season with my brother.
+There is going to be a list of things I plan on doing while on my vacation here.

 - Organizing Sakurabu activities.
 - Seeing Christmas lights.

-I miss Riverside and college.
-Northern California is very boring.
-However, I think this gives me a great opportunity to relax and enjoy my break.
+I miss living in Riverside and attending college classes.
+However, I think my fall quarter was quite difficult.
+I fell behind in many of my classes, however, I am giving myself time to rethink my studying habits.
+I am going into the winter quarter with a different mindset.

+There is not much to say or do.
+My brother has a cute cat whose name is Puff.
+My grandfather gave my brother the cat, and I think my brother is doing a great job taking care of him.
+Especially since my brother works full time.